MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 Integration
 ~~~~~~~~~~~

 - Added the declaration of :ref:`section.classpath.elements.constants` as :ref:`Application Options <application_options>`.
+- Fixed :ref:`section_frontpanel_multiple_fp_files` option was not taken into account on VEE Ports that do not depend on UI Pack.

 .. _changelog-8.2.0: